In 2013, the way we trade stocks changed forever with the launch of a new free trading app called Robinhood.

 However, the overall similarities end there.
 Robinhood is designed for the beginner active trader while M1 Finance is designed for long-term investors, particularly dividend investors.

 Robinhood has a $0 account minimum while M1 Finance has a $100 account minimum or $500 for retirement accounts.
-Fractional shares are offered on M1 Finance, and they are soon to be offered on Robinhood.
+Fractional shares are offered on M1 Finance as well as Robinhood.

-Investors looking for exotic assets like cryptocurrencies and options will be leaning towards Robinhood, as M1 Finance does not support these assets.
+Investors looking for alternative assets like cryptocurrencies and options will be leaning towards Robinhood, as M1 Finance does not support these assets.
 However, you could always just open a Robinhood account to purchase these specific assets and keep your stock and bond investments with M1 Finance since both platforms are free.

-Robinhood will be launching DRIP or dividend reinvestment soon.
-M1 Finance offers both with a portfolio level DRIP.
-When dividends are earned, if the balance exceeds $10, the money is invested across your portfolio based on your set allocations.
+Robinhood offers DRIP or dividend reinvestment on an individual stock level.
+M1 Finance offers a portfolio level DRIP.
+When dividends are earned, if the balance exceeds $25, the money is invested across your portfolio based on your set allocations.
 Thanks to the fractional shares, you can remain fully invested in reducing your idle cash.

-M1 Finance offers guidance in the form of dozens of expert pies.
-They do not charge any fees to invest in these expert built portfolios.
-This also includes target date funds, which are great for retirement investors.
+M1 Finance offers guidance in the form of dozens of expert pies (portfolios).
+They do not charge any fees to invest in these expert-built portfolios.
+This also includes target-date funds, which are great for retirement investors.
 Robinhood does not offer any pre-built portfolios or guidance.

 Finally, M1 automatically rebalances your portfolio as you add or withdraw money.
 With Robinhood, you will have to rebalance your portfolio on your own.
 At the end of the day, both are completely free meaning you could try them both and see which one you like better!